Canon 1200D vs Fujifilm X20

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Fujifilm X20 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 1200D and the X20 have been discontinued, but can regularly be found used on eBay.
+Both the 1200D and the X20 have been discontinued, but can regularly be found used on ebay.
 The X20 was replaced by the Fujifilm X30, while the 1200D was followed by the Canon 1300D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 1200D and X20 can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Fujifilm X20 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1200D or the Fujifilm X20 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.